Limited memory predictors based on polynomial approximation of periodic exponents: Introduction

-Following the setting from \cite{D10}, the present paper considers processes with with exponentially decaying Fourier transforms.
-It is known that these processes are analytic and therefore allow an unique extension from any open interval.
+Following the setting from Dokuchaev (2010), \comm{ \cite{D10},} the present paper considers processes with exponentially decaying Fourier transforms.
+It is known that these processes are analytic and therefore allow a unique extension from any open interval.
 In particular, an arbitrarily accurate prediction can be achieved via Taylor series expansions wth sufficiently small steps and sufficiently high order of the Taylor polynomials.
 However, this would require calculations of large number of derivatives for the underlying processes which is impractical.
-The result of \cite{D10} allowed to use integral type predictors instead of calculating derivatives.
-The novelty of the present paper is that some new integral predictors with limited memory are suggested.
-The corresponding convolution kernels have bounded support, and the corresponding predicting algorithm requires history of observations on some finite time interval.
-The setting with limited memory predictors was first suggested in \cite{L,Ly} for stochastic stationary band-limited processes.
-In \cite{L}, an existence result for the predictors but the predictors are not derived.
-In \cite{Ly}, the predictors are obtained for the case of a known preselected spectral density.
+The result of Dokuchaev (2010) {\cite{D10}} allowed to use "universal" integral type predictors instead of calculating derivatives of the underlying process.
+The goal of the present paper is to develop integral predictors with limited memory, i.e. such that the corresponding convolution kernels have bounded support, and the corresponding predicting algorithm requires history of observations on some finite time interval.
+The setting with limited memory predictors was first suggested in Lyman {\it et al} (2000) and Lyman and Edmonson (2001) {\cite{L,Ly}} for stochastic stationary band-limited processes.
+In Lyman {\it et al} (2000), {\cite{L}}, an existence result for the predictors but the predictors are not derived.
+In Lyman and Edmonson (2001) {\cite{Ly},} the predictors are obtained for the case of a known preselected spectral density.

-In the present paper, the predictors are obtained via polynomials approximating a periodic exponent $e^{i\o T}$ in exponentially weighted $L_2$-spaces; here $\o\in\R$ and $T>0$.
+In the present paper, some principally new predictors are obtained via polynomials approximating a periodic exponent $e^{i\o T}$ in exponentially weighted $L_2$-spaces, where $\o\in\R$, and where $T>0$ is a preselected prediction horizon.
 These predictors allow a compact explicit representation in the time domain given by equation (\ref{TD}) below.
 In addition, these predictors allow explicit representation in the frequency domain via their transfer functions given by equation (\ref{FD}) below.
 The choice of the predictors is independent on the spectral characteristics of input processes.

 The paper is organized in the following manner.
 In Section \ref{secDef}, we formulate the definitions and background facts related to the linear weak predictability.
 In Section \ref{secM}, we formulate the main theorems on predictability and predictors (Theorem \ref{ThM} and Theorem \ref{Th2}).
 In Section \ref{secPol}, we discuss possible choices of approximating polynomials.
 In Section \ref{secRob}, we discuss the robustness of the predictors.
 Section \ref{secProof} contains the proofs.
 Finally, in Section \ref{secCon}, we discuss our results.